qawemlilo/node-blogger/README.md

 cd node-blogger && npm install

 npm link

-# if you are using linux (I using ubuntu) you may need to use `sudo npm link`
+# if you are using linux (I'm using ubuntu) you may need to use `sudo npm link`
 ```

 ## How it works
-Node Blogger is super easy to use once you have installed it as shown about.
+Node Blogger is super easy to use once you have installed it as shown above.

-Firstly you need to create new post:
+Firstly you need to create a new post:

 ```
 # simply type the newpost command